 Nurse migration, mobility and vulnerability

-Since nursing is such a key international migration route for both India and the Philippines, it is appropriate to explore how these systems might be considered through the lens of SDG 10.7 (orderly and responsible migration).
-First it should be noted that the state does harbor a responsibility for this practice.
-India has long been one of the main providers of doctors, and increasingly nurses, for overseas health systems, especially in the Post-Independence period when medical and health professionals were funneled into the NHS.
-The Philippines, due its post imperial ties with the US, has sent nurses to the US for more than a century (Choy 2003).
-These migration histories, however, suggest that sending, receiving and transit states and markets must all play a part in achieving SDG 10.7.
+Since nursing is such a key international migration route for both India and the Philippines, it is appropriate to explore nursing migration through the lens of SDG 10.7 (orderly and responsible migration).
+Yet it must be noted that the state does harbor a responsibility for this practice.
+India has long been one of the main providers of doctors, and increasingly nurses, for overseas health systems, especially in the Post-Independence period when medical and health professionals were funneled into the UK’s NHS.
+The Philippines, similarly, due its post imperial ties with the US, has sent nurses to the US for more than a century (Choy 2003).
+These migration histories suggest that sending, receiving and transit states and markets must all play a part in achieving SDG 10.7.
 In the case of nurse migration, some of the key factors that need to be addressed through an orderly and responsible migration lens include the exploitation of nurses seeking experience before they can migrate, the role of recruiters, ethical recruitment, the vulnerabilities of geographical and visa category two-step migration, and international credential assessment problems.

-Most international migration opportunities for nurses stipulate at least two years’ experience of practicing as a nurse, and it is usually preferred that this experience is gained in a tertiary level or specialized hospital.
+Most international migration opportunities for nurses stipulate at least one to two years’ experience of practicing as a nurse, and it is usually preferred that this experience is gained in a tertiary level or specialized hospital.
 This creates a high level of competition for urban employment opportunities where most tertiary and specialized hospitals are based.
 Private and public hospitals able to offer the experience required for international migration are therefore in a strong position to attract recent graduates, and many have actively exploited the domestic oversupply of nursing labour.
-Until recently, graduates in the Philippines were taken on by hospitals as ‘volunteers,’ and worked for free to gain the experience needed for international migration or domestic career progression (Ronquillo et al. 2011).
-High demand for these volunteering positions has led many hospitals to further capitalize on the dreams of nurse graduates, charging nurses for the very privilege of volunteering.
-Rates vary between $20 and $420 (increasing for prestigious positions in better hospitals) and volunteering opportunities tend to last between 1 and 6 months.
+Until recently, graduates in the Philippines were taken on by hospitals as ‘volunteers,’ and worked for free to gain experience needed for international migration or domestic career progression (Ronquillo et al. 2011).
+High demand for these volunteering positions led many hospitals to further capitalize on the dreams of nurse graduates, charging nurses to volunteer.
+Rates vary between $20 and $420 (increasing for prestigious positions in better hospitals) and volunteering opportunities tend to last between one and six months.
 Significant opposition to these practices from labour groups, nursing educators and nursing bodies has led the government to formally outlaw such practices.
 However, private hospitals have easily navigated the new restrictions, and now offer paid training opportunities to nurses.
 These training opportunities in practice are largely similar to volunteering, however payment is now required, and the ‘opportunities’ tend to be shorter in length lasting from a week to a few months, with nurses receiving certificates at the end to evidence the ‘training’ gained.
 Similarly, some Indian nurses are ‘bonded’ to the colleges and hospitals where they trained to work for a set period (anything from 6 months to 2 years) after they graduate for relatively low salaries (Maya 2012).
 For many nurses however, the ability to travel overseas depends upon the first step of gaining prior work experience.
 This need is enhanced if the nature of their education resulted in very poor clinical training, which they then must develop in their first clinical position post-graduation.